pachecoClaudi/Sprint1/README.md

-Quick setup — if you’ve done this kind of thing before or https://github.com/pachecoClaudi/Sprint1.git
+--Quick setup — if you’ve done this kind of thing before or https://github.com/pachecoClaudi/Sprint1.git
 Get started by creating a new file or uploading an existing file.
 We recommend every repository include a README, LICENSE, and .gitignore.

-…or create a new repository on the command line echo "# Sprint1" >> README.md git init git add README.md
+--or create a new repository on the command line echo "# Sprint1" >> README.md git init git add README.md